lzwjava/blog-source/_drafts/2025-01-29-hetzner-en.md

 > sudo bash -c "$(wget -qO- https://raw.githubusercontent.com/Jigsaw-Code/outline-server/master/src/server_manager/install_scripts/install_server.sh)"

 The speed of the Hetzner server in Helsinki is very fast.
 Using the Speedtest iOS app, the download speed is 423 Mbps, and the upload speed is 56.1 Mbps.

+The ping in Shadowrocket is 1175 ms, but this is not a significant issue.